yun-vis/fhstp-bcc-mobile/pages/roomsetup.md

 - [DataStore](https://developer.android.com/topic/libraries/architecture/datastore)

 - [Persistent models](): A persistent data model is a way to store data in a non-volatile storage system (e.g., hard drives, SSDs) so it remains available after power cycles and application closures, unlike ephemeral data stored in volatile memory like RAM.
+Persistence in data management means storing data permanently so that it continues to exist independently of the process or program that created it, ensuring durability, consistency, and long-term accessibility.

 - [Single Source of Truth (SSOT)](): The SSOT is the owner of that data, and only the SSOT can modify or mutate it.
 To achieve this, the SSOT exposes the data using an immutable type, and to modify the data, the SSOT exposes functions or receive events that other types can call.